riyanshibariyaa/Vehicle-Emission-Analysis_MACHINE_LEARNING_/README.md

 Vehicle Emissions Analysis
 This project focuses on analyzing vehicle emissions data using various machine learning techniques.
-The dataset used for analysis contains information about vehicle emissions, including engine size, CO2 emissions, transmission type, smog level, and fuel consumption.
+The dataset used for analysis contains information about vehicle emissions, including engine size, CO2 emissions, transmission type, smog level, and fuel consumption

 Overview
 The main objectives of this project include: